zitahelle/IBM_Data_Science_Specialization/README.md

-# IBM_Data_Science_Specialization
-IBM Data Science Specialization Coursera course capstone
+These files were created as part of the IBM Data Science Specialization Coursera course.
+They contain the predictive analysis of Space-X launch outcomes and the presentation of the findings.